-A core component of our consumer strategy going forward will be adding the "building blocks" of ancillary services to develop a one-stop shop customerfacing portal.
-To this end, Real acquired a title company in January 2022 which has rebranded to Real Title.
-In addition, Real acquired LemonBrew Lending, a tech-enabled home loan platform in December 2022.
+As part of the integrated experience that we are creating, Real acquired a title company in January 2022 which has rebranded to Real Title.
+In addition, Real acquired a tech-enabled home loan platform in December 2022 which has been rebranded to One Real Mortgage.
 Real is focused on building, buying, or partnering to deliver additional ancillary services within the medium-term as part of this holistic one-stop shop strategy.
-We are in development to deliver an end-to-end solution which will take the customer from pre-approval to title purchase to closing on the transaction.
-By pairing our best-in-class technology with the trusted guidance of an agent we seek to enhance the predictability, organization, and transparency for home buyers, resulting in a more seamless and customer-friendly transaction process.